emmanuelchauvin/french-albert/README.md

 So, from FQuAD we fine-tuned the model on the Question Answering task.
 The results are modest.
 The F1 score has reached 79%.
 We are far from the 90.2% of the Squad 1.1 English Albert base and even far from the "Illuin technology" results of 88% trained on CamemBERT (Witch is RoBERTa model trained on French Dataset by INRIA).

-We can give 3 reasons to explain those results :
+We can give 4 reasons to explain those results :
 1. Albert Large should display better results than a Albert Base
 1. A recommendation from Albert team should be to train Albert Base with 10M of steps.
 Instead of 1.5M steps in our case. (need of more TPU POD time :)
 1. And CamemBERT has been trained on 138GB of Data (OSCAR database) instead of 4GB with Wikipedia in our case.
+1. And if we compare to Engilsh results, FQuAD contains 25 000 questions and SQUAD 100 000.

+So, the next step will be to train a new Albert Large model on OSCAR Database.
+Then we will